2021 AASLH/AMA Conference a Success

-The AASLH Program Chair, Michelle Moon, the 2021 Program and Host Committees, and AASLH staff are working to turn the Annual Meeting in Little Rock into a more personal, retreat-like conference.
-Every attendee will have the opportunity to be a true participant in a rich offering of workshops, tours, in-depth discussions, hands-on experiences, and social events.
-Days spent onsite with colleagues will include additional plenary events and more shared experiences inside and out of the conference program.
-Attendees will also be encouraged to visit history institutions and sites in the Little Rock area with colleagues or on their own and to participate in workshops and tours that maximize the history, culture, and places of the host city.
+The AASLH Program Chair, Michelle Moon, the 2021 Program and Host Committees, and AASLH staff worked hard to turn the Annual Meeting in Little Rock into a more personal, retreat-like conference.
+Every attendee had the opportunity to be a true participant in a rich offering of workshops, tours, in-depth discussions, hands-on experiences, and social events.
+Days spent onsite with colleagues included more shared experiences inside and out of the conference program.
+Attendees were encouraged to visit history institutions and sites in the Little Rock area with colleagues or on their own and to participate in workshops and tours that maximized the history, culture, and places of the host city.